 Customer messages – add anything customers should be aware of about booking over the festive period via the online booking widget

-Revise your T&C – if you are going to have deposit/card capture or strict booking policies over the festive season, make sure you update your normal terms to reflect this
+Revise your T&C – if you are going to have payments/card capture or strict booking policies over the festive season, make sure you update your normal terms to reflect this